kotfu/alfred-workflow-iterm-toolkit/README.md

 - Activate Alfred (I use Control-Option-Shift-Command-Space, aka Hyper-Space)
 - Type the Profile Keyword you have set in the iTerm Toolkit Workflow Configuration.
-  The default is `sh`.
+  The default is `it`.
-- Select an iTerm profile by typing any of the characters in the name of the desired iTerm profile, and or use the up and down arrow keys
+- Select an iTerm profile by typing any of the characters in the name of the desired iTerm profile (no need to type a space), and/or use the up and down arrow keys
-- Press return (or hold ⌥ and hit return) to open the iTerm profile
+- Press return (or hold ⌥ and press return) to open the iTerm profile

 The profile will open in a new window or tab depending on your configuration settings for iTerm Toolkit.